PandABlocks/PandABlocks-FPGA/docs/fields.rst

     ``CAPTURE``
         This can be set to enable capture of this field.
-The precise options for capture depend on the extra options
+The precise options for capture depend on the extra options, see the capture section for details.

     The following attributes support formatting of the field when reading it: the current value is returned subject to the formatting rules described